 Monitoring plans established under the National Policy Statement for Freshwater Management 2014 (Freshwater NPS) must identify representative monitoring sites and recognise the importance of long-term trends.

-This page contains excerpts from the Freshwater NPS, cabinet papers, ministers’ speeches, implementation guidance and comments from a recent Environment Court decision which may be useful to councils looking for guidance on the monitoring requirements in the Freshwater NPS.
+This page contains excerpts from the Freshwater NPS, cabinet papers, ministers’ speeches, implementation guidance and comments from an Environment Court decision.
+They may be useful to councils looking for guidance on the monitoring requirements in the Freshwater NPS.
 They highlight the importance of representativeness and trends (ie, the requirement is not about monitoring every drop of water all the time).

 National Policy Statement